 I’m an expert at what I do.
 I’ve got the street cred.
 The experience.
 The skills.
 And the qualifications.
 However, we should probably give a group nod to the fact that I am not a licensed psychologist or health care professional, and my services don’t replace the care of psychologists or other healthcare professionals.
 With that comes the standard eye-glaze inducing disclaimer that, no, I cannot actually guarantee the outcome of our coaching efforts and/or recommendations on my website/blog/email series, and my comments about the outcome are expressions of (my very personal) opinion only.
 I can guarantee you this, however: I will do my best to coach you, and I’ll do everything in my power to help.

 Guess what?
 If you click on a link that I’ve provided, it might be a link to someone who will give me a commission if you buy something from their site.
 That means that I might get paid if you click on that link.
 And the reason why I’m telling you this is because I want to be upfront with you, and because it’s illegal not to.
 (So, you know, right side of the law and all.)
 That said, I promise to use any affiliate commissions earned for good causes: Things like reinvesting in this business to bring you even better resources, and quite possibly buy some more office supplies.
-Because… office supplies are awesome.
+Because… well, office supplies are awesome.

 We love our products, and we hope you do, too.
 That said, sometimes we might slip up, and sometimes, errors happen.
 Things like pricing or merchandise descriptions get mixed up, and then we look bad.
 While that stinks, what’s most important to us is that you’re happy.
 So while we can’t guarantee that all information on the site is always 100% accurate at any given time, if you do notice a mistake?
 Please don’t hesitate to contact us and let us know.
 Since we can’t guarantee the products for your particular circumstances or purposes, nor the color, size, resolution, we can guarantee that we’ll give you the best customer service we can to remedy the situation.